Know the best publishing companies of 2023 to stay ahead of the curve as an aspiring author.

-Before Createspace was absolved completely by Amazon, it was the main storefront for authors setting up print books.
-But now, KDP and IngramSpark work closely together to print and distribute hard copies through print on demand.
+Before Createspace was acquired completely by Amazon, it was the main storefront for authors setting up print books.
+But now, KDP and IngramSpark work closely together to print and distribute hard copies through print-on-demand.

 - Formats and Quality Print.
-Ingram “prints everything” from novels, graphic novels to children’s books and business textbooks.
-Ingram offers hardcovers as well as paperbacks and high quality print jobs, an option that KDP doesn’t have.
+Ingram “prints everything” from novels and graphic novels to children’s books and business textbooks.
+Ingram offers hardcovers as well as paperbacks and high-quality print jobs, an option that KDP doesn’t have.

 - ISBN required.
-You’ll need to get an ISBN for your book if you plan to publish with IngramSpark.
+Learn how to get an ISBN for your book if you plan to publish with IngramSpark.

 Should I go with IngramSpark or KDP?

-Suggestion: Both KDP and IngramSpark is recommended.
+Suggestion: Both KDP and IngramSpark are recommended.
 Here are 3 reasons why…

 - KDP charges less for print books and it is free to upload and publish.

 - KDP has expanded distribution but it is through Ingramspark.
 The distribution services of Ingram are definitely above and beyond the rest.

 - IngramSpark has far better quality and offers superior book bindings and hardcover printing.

 A relatively new company, PublishDrive is making big strides as a core aggregator.
 Created by Kinga Jentetics when she was looking for a way to publish her master's thesis, PublishDrive was created to help other authors launch their dreams.
 Kinga Jentetics was named by Forbes magazine as one of the top female entrepreneurs under 30 and one of the top 100 female founders.